d6y/richard.dallaway.com/_posts/2020-02-18-ageing-hallmarks.md

 - the accumulation of damage; and

-- over-activity of some processes leading to disease.
+- over-activity of some processes leading to disease (which I've discussed in more detail in a post on [quasi-programs](https://richard.dallaway.com/2020/03/09/hyperfunction.html)).

 ## Why does it matter?